-Hard-working Pennsylvanians are being abused by a broken system in Harrisburg, and I believe they need a Governor who’s on their side — one who’s a lot more like them.
+Hard-working people get very little respect from Harrisburg politicians, and I believe they need a Governor who’s on their side — one who’s a lot more like them.

 It’s a question perhaps best answered by the families that have benefited from the thousands of good paying jobs he’s created, or the recipients of the more than one million paychecks he’s issued.
 Or perhaps it’s a question best answered by the untold numbers of individuals and organizations which have benefited from his great compassion and generosity.

 Meet Scott Wagner, once a farm boy, now a successful businessman, State Senator and candidate for Governor of Pennsylvania.

 What could someone who grew up shoveling horse manure, who chose work over college, possibly do for the state of Pennsylvania?

 and to his hard-working parents who insisted on the importance of showing up and being counted on.
 He credits his business success to this as well — and also to what he describes as “a persistent desire to execute on his ideas.”
 Even as a school student Scott would anxiously watch the classroom clock waiting on the bell that would release him back to the farm, or to his uncle’s construction business, where he worked to earn money.
 And while Scott is a staunch advocate of education, for him a year in a college classroom was enough.
 A restless and fearless Scott Wagner was too anxious to get out into the business world and test his ability to meet the challenges associated with taking vision from concept to reality — a challenge he embraced by starting his first business enterprise at 19 years old.

 Scott credits his relentless work ethic to growing up on a family farm…